I also cried. I was also so happy, I didn't know what to do, so I laughed, and cried and, of course, said yes.

 I had a friend in high school who was really smart.
 He probably could have been like those internet company people who dropped out of high school because he was so smart.
 Because of this, he would have to explain his humor every so often to us because he would tell us jokes we just wouldn't get.
 But we knew he was funny regardless.

-of the images they actually have, this being
+Wikimedia Commons surprises me with some of the images they actually have, this being a classic example. |

 My group of friends and I didn't get it and gave each other quick looks of, "We don't get it, but we need to laugh so he doesn't think we're idiots."
 So we laughed.